 Want to know more about us?
 Click here – Patent Search Services

-For your reference, the questions we’d be discussing in this guide are listed below.
+For your reference, the questions we’ll discuss in this guide are listed below.
 If you’d like to jump to a question, click on the hyperlink in the table of contents to get to the corresponding section.
-However, for a newbie, it is advisable to go through the complete guide in the same sequential way it has been written.
+However, for a newbie, it is advisable to go through the complete guide in the same sequential order in which it is written.

 Prior Art is a reference in some form (textual, visual, audio, etc.) that proves that the invention you hold is not unique.
 It is evidence that your invention is already well-known.

-It is not important that the prior art is present physically or is commercially available.
+It is not important whether the prior art is physically present or commercially available.
 It is enough that someone, somewhere, and at some time previously described, showed, or made something that uses a technology similar to your invention.

-Now, prior art could be found in many forms—be it a patent or some form of printed publication, including, but not limited to, research papers, trade journals, a college thesis, an advertisement, books, videos—anything that is available in the public domain and is public knowledge.
+Now, prior art can be found in many forms—be it a patent or a printed publication, including, but not limited to, research papers, trade journals, a college thesis, an advertisement, books, videos—anything available in the public domain and public knowledge.

-There’s just one catch – A prior art could only invalidate a patent if it has been available to the public before the effective filing date of the patent.
-For example, a textbook that gives the idea of an invention can be considered prior art, but a textbook with a revised version of the idea of an invention after the effective filing date of a patent application cannot be considered prior art.
+There’s just one catch – A prior art could only invalidate a patent if it had been available to the public before the effective filing date of the patent.
+For example, a textbook that presents the idea of an invention can be considered prior art, but a textbook that presents a revised version of that idea after the effective filing date of a patent application cannot be considered prior art.

 It is not vital in which language the prior art is described or how many publications are available.
 The main interest is that the information can be accessed by the public.
-Thus, a small newsletter by a local company will have the same validity as that of a leading newspaper in a country, provided it is properly time-stamped.
+Thus, a small newsletter from a local company will have the same validity as a leading newspaper in the country, provided it is properly time-stamped.

-However, figuring prior art for your invention is not as complex as you think it might be.
+However, figuring out prior art for your invention is not as complex as you might think.
 While you could always contact a lawyer or patent attorney to conduct a prior art search on your behalf – saving your efforts and resources in filing fees – it is also possible to conduct a prior art search all by yourself.

 How?

-Well, it is not that simple, but if you could differentiate your invention from a similar one, it isn’t a hard nut to crack.
+Well, it isn’t that simple, but if you can differentiate your invention from a similar one, it isn’t a hard nut to crack.
 In later sections, we will walk you through the steps to perform a prior art search yourself, but first, let’s look at the different kinds of prior art searches, when they are required, and the associated costs.

 How does Prior art impact your patents?